Site Characterization in Support of Decommissioning: Planning, Implementation, and Evaluation Online Training

 The American Academy of Health Physics grants 40 Continuing Education Credits for completion of this course.

 This course emphasizes site evaluation, data planning, survey implementation and tools, data interpretation, and decision-making processes involved in the historical site assessment, scoping survey, and characterization survey phases of decommissioning.
-Much of the course involves planning sessions and individual and class exercises.
+Much of the course involves planning sessions and individual exercises.
 Topics include: site assessment, surveys for radiological and chemical contaminants, data quality objectives and assessments, safety evaluations, planning, and budgeting.

 A list of the modules included in the course is provided below along with instructions about the registration process.
 This course is the equivalent of taking the one-week instructor-led course at the PTP training facility.
 PTP instructors will be available via email, phone, or Microsoft Teams to answer questions and provide assistance when needed.

 This course is designed for individuals who will be responsible for the oversight and planning of the surveys leading up to remediation and FSS, determining data needs, and data evaluation and reporting.
 Although general concepts from MARSSIM are included in the course, experience or previous training using MARSSIM is not a prerequisite.